-If the season is right, Northern California’s Sierra Nevada Mountains will be embraced with crisp, fresh air and covered in a blanket of white.
-Winter wanders and gems will be found in the picturesque mountain landscapes and historical foothill towns of Tuolumne County.
+Northern California’s Sierra Nevada Mountains are embraced with crisp, fresh air and covered in a blanket of white.
+Winter wanders and gems are found in the picturesque mountain landscapes and historical foothill towns of Tuolumne County.
 Within Yosemite National Park, the High Sierra mountains, and California Gold Country are plenty of activities to suffice any traveler in search of a winter getaway.

 Take a refreshing trip to Tuolumne County, where you will get your fill of things to do and your wallet will stay full with off-peak accommodation prices.

 Yosemite has quieted down, and it’s time to see the park in a new light.
 Hike or snowshoe amongst giant, ancient trees in the Tuolumne Grove of Giant Sequoias where their deep red bark contrasts the glistening snow, making for spectacular photo opportunities.
 Or head to Hetch Hetchy Reservoir for a calming walk alongside the deep blue water, and take in the sight of the surrounding snow-covered granite peaks.